nitrite/nitrite-doc/java-sdk/collection/other.md

 boolean isDropped = collection.isDropped();
 ```

-!!!warning Warning
+!!!warning
 Any further operation on a dropped collection will throw `NitriteIOException`.
 !!!

-## Closing a collection
+## Closing a Collection

 You can close a collection using `close()` method.
 Any further operation on a closed collection will throw `NitriteIOException`.